symtegration/site/site/about.markdown

 ## Privacy policy {#privacy}

-The maintainers of this web site does not collect any user information at this time.
+The maintainers of this web site do not collect any user information at this time.
 However, this site is hosted on [GitHub Pages], which does [log basic information] for security purposes.

 [GitHub Pages]: https://docs.github.com/en/pages